 - Travel expenses – making your way to and from appointments for treatment.

-As we have mentioned, even if your claim is successful, there is a chance that you might not be awarded special damages.
+You can only claim for financial losses that you are able to prove.
 For this reason, it is important to keep any invoices, receipts, bank statements, and payslips as evidence.

-For more information on how much your broken tooth compensation claim could possibly be worth, you can visit our online compensation calculator.
-Alternatively, you can call us today for free to speak directly to an advisor for personalised advice.
+For more information on broken tooth compensation claims, you can visit our online compensation calculator.
+Alternatively, you can call us today for free to speak directly to an advisor for personalised guidance.

-Her personal injury solicitors managed to negotiate reasonable dental compensation amounts for her.
-The award was nearly £6,000 awarded for pain and suffering for her broken tooth and additional funds to cover her expenses for private dental treatment.
+Mrs Q’s personal injury solicitors negotiated reasonable dental compensation amounts for her.
+The award was nearly £6,000, awarded for pain and suffering for her broken tooth and additional funds to cover her expenses for private dental treatment.

 No Win No Fee Dental Compensation Claims